 I am firmly convinced that when one attends church once should leave one’s politics at the door, and that includes the pastors, ministers, preachers, or priests.

 The mainline denominations in America have become infested with politics.
-It is a cancerous rot at the very core of the church and it is destroying the religious community.
-In a nation founded on the beliefs of the Judeo-Christian faith, it is rotting the core out of our nation, as well.
+It is a cancerous rot at the very core of the church and it is destroying the religious community and in a nation founded on the beliefs of the Judeo-Christian faith, it is rotting the core out of our nation, as well.

 Look, if I want to hear someone ramble on about politics, I will turn my TV to Fox News, or CNN, or get on the Internet and read blogs.
 That is NOT what I go to church for.
 I go simply to hear the word of God preached, and to enjoy the company of fellow believers.

-The hierarchy of many of the mainline churches has taken that away.
-As a result, these days, one can find as much inspiration, or more, at a civic club meeting as at a so-called church worship service.
+The hierarchy of the many of the mainline churches has taken that away.
+As a result, these days one can find as much inspiration, or more, at a civic club meeting as at a so-called church worship service.

 Now… here’s the other thing: The hierarchy of the mainline churches does not seem to understand the fact that the majority of Americans are not interested in their brand of leftist pabulum.
 If they were, Americans would be flocking to the mainline churches.
 But just the opposite is happening.
 The evangelical churches are growing by leaps and bounds while the mainline churches are shrinking.
 Americans are going to churches where their spirituals needs are met.

 As a Lutheran, you may suppose that Martin Luther is a hero of mine.
 You would be correct.
 And as I consider the Reformation sparked by his attempt to simply “straighten out” The Church of his day, I am convinced we need a New Reformation today.
 The Christian church, today, as a whole, is in as bad a shape as the church of Luther’s day ever was!